-- The group will then go outside into natural desert habitat to begin photographing this amazing creatures.
+- The group will then go outside into the natural desert habitat to begin photographing these amazing creatures.

 - After our morning session, we will head back into the classroom for lunch.

-- Following the critique, the class will be split into two groups to work with black lights and flash photography capturing those illusive creatures of the night.
+- Following the critique, the class will be split into two groups to work with black lights and flash photography capturing those elusive creatures of the night.